Stones Gambling Hall cheating scandal

-In late September 2019 Stones Gambling Hall, located in Citrus Heights, near Sacramento, California, came to prominence due to a cheating scandal that became known as Postlegate.
+In late September 2019, Stones Gambling Hall, located in Citrus Heights, near Sacramento, California, came to prominence due to a cheating scandal that became known as Postlegate.
 Mike Postle was publicly accused of cheating in poker games he participated in during livestream events hosted at Stones Gambling Hall.
 "Stones Live" livestream poker games utilized playing cards with embedded RFID sensors that scanned the playing cards and transmitted identifying information (the cards' suits and ranks) into the livestream's technical control room and to play-by-play announcers and color commentators; casino management and livestream supervisors also had access to real-time identifying information of otherwise unknown, facedown, cards.

-The initial public accusation of Postle's alleged cheating was made by poker color commentator, interviewer, and recreational player Veronica Brill, whose day job of analytic analysis for the medical industry was instrumental in her being emboldened to accuse Postle of cheating.
+Veronica Brill (a poker color commentator, interviewer, recreational player, and medical analyst) made the first public accusation of Postle's alleged cheating.
 Brill's allegations were reported by Scott Van Pelt on ESPN's SportsCenter during its October 3, 2019, broadcast.
 Initially, industry, local, and national media closely followed the evolving story, but interest waned after criminal charges were not brought by law enforcement, and as civil lawsuits were adjudicated, settled, or dismissed (see litigation).

-Cheating allegations
+Allegations

-In July 2018, Postle went on a prolonged poker "heater" (a winning streak), winning around $250,000 in mainly low-stakes ($1–3 and $2–5) no-limit Texas hold 'em games held at Stones Gambling Hall.
-Postle's "heater" occurred mainly when he played in livestream games.
-A little more than a year after Postle's winning streak began, during a Stones Live livestream game in September 2019, Stones Gambling Hall's color commentator Veronica Brill believed her long-held suspicions—that Postle was cheating which she had voiced to Stones' poker and livestream tournament director, Justin Kuraitis, months before—had been confirmed when she again witnessed perplexing and unorthodox poker play, in a crucial situation, that resulted in minimizing Postle's monetary loss.
+In July 2018, Postle went on a prolonged "heater", poker winning streak, of around $250,000 in low-stakes ($1–3 and $2–5) no-limit Texas hold 'em games held at Stones Gambling Hall.
+Postle's "heater" occurred while playing livestream games.
+In September 2019, commentator Veronica Brill witnessed many perplexing and unorthodox poker plays by Postle that seemed to maximize the expected value of his hand, which increased her long-held suspicion that he was cheating.

-In response to a particular hand played by Postle, during a reoccurring Stones Live livestream hold 'em game, wherein his perpetual unorthodox pattern of play again occurred when his poker hand was considered very strong yet would be a losing hand, he again prevailed by mucking (throwing away) his cards instead of calling a bet, Brill stated: "It doesn't make sense.
+In a notable hand, Postle folded a strong hand (that happened to lose to a stronger hand held by someone else) instead of calling, which prompted Brill to state: "It doesn't make sense.
 It's like he knows.
 It doesn't make sense.
 It's weird."

-One week later, Brill posted an 18-minute video showing Postle's most unusual and similar hands that were played opposite of accepted professional poker standards, yet in each poker hand of Brill's video Postle either prevailed as an outright winner or by saving money by mucking a losing but very strong poker hand that, according to professional poker players' game theory and conventional wisdom, should have been played.
+Brill posted an 18-minute video a week later detailing Postle's most suspicious hands, alleging that Postle played in a way that was too accurate even for game theory optimal play.
 Brill also tweeted out her suspicions.